hiepllp/binner/README.md

 Multiple Bin Packing -- Get the items fit into the provided set of bins using as much as space as possible

-Smallest Bin Packing -- Compare the items for each bin and show statistics, according to which bin is best, worst
+Single Bin Packing -- Try to fit as many items into one bin as possible

 Example Usage: